payroll processing

 2. Report and Pay Dues :

-In addition to the responsibility to pay employees, organisations must also pay any dues required by government entities or other organisations.
-Money due may include taxes or contributions to government pension schemes, for example.
-Typically, with any statutory requirement, there is a level of reporting required to relevant bodies to validate the payments.
-In addition, payroll must be accounted for as an operating cost for the organisation and forms part of audited accounts.
+In addition to the responsibility of paying employees, organizations must also fulfill any dues required by government entities or other organizations.
+For instance, money owed may include taxes or contributions to government pension schemes.
+Moreover, statutory requirements typically involve a level of reporting to relevant bodies to validate these payments.
+Furthermore, payroll must be accounted for as an operating cost for the organization and forms part of the audited accounts.
+Thus, organizations must maintain accurate records and ensure compliance with these financial obligations.

 What steps are needed to process payroll?